Spring Ramp and Pea Risotto

 - 1 tablespoon olive oil

-- 20 ramps, trimmed and sliced, whit and green parts
+- 20 ramps about 1/2 pound, trimmed and sliced, white and green parts

 - 1 cup arborio or carnaroli rice